Published February 2021; reviewed Jnauary 2023

 We use a “no-touch technique” for this procedure.
 Using non-sterile gloves learners identify the supplies all necessary supplies for the procedure.
 We ask them to draw up the lidocaine and steroid from pre-filled vials of saline while offering suggestions for improved technique.
 These tips include cleaning the vial tops with alcohol swabs, using a separate needle for drawing up solutions and for the procedure, injecting air into a vial when drawing up more than 3cc's, and drawing up lidocaine first so a small amount can be injected into the small steroid vial to increase the amount of steroid than can be aspirated.

-The day before you plan to do an in-person procedure training ask your trainees to:
+The day before you plan to do an in-person procedure training ask your trainees to review:

 Lidocaine 1% (5cc)